 Note: This post contains affiliate links.
 See disclosure for more information.

-Getting to Sandy Hook
+Getting to Sandy Hook NJ

-First of all, Sandy Hook is very easy to get to from New York City without a car.
-A ferry picks up at East 35th St and Wall St and takes you there for $45 round trip.
-When I went, we used a Groupon so the round-trip ticket only cost $25 instead of $45.
-You can also drive there, but there may be traffic and parking can be an issue.
+First of all, Sandy Hook is a very easy day trip to the beach from New York City without a car.
+The Sandy Hook beach ferry picks up at East 35th St and Wall St and takes you there for $45 round trip.
+When I went, we used a Groupon so the round-trip ferry ticket only cost $25 instead of $45.
+You can check the schedule and get more information about the ferry here.

-We almost had a fight break out when my boyfriend left his seat for a few minutes to take pictures.
+We almost had a fight break out when my boyfriend, Russell, left his seat for a few minutes to take pictures.
 A lady lectured me about not saving seats.
-But once everything was settled, the boat ride was pretty smooth and took about an hour.
+But once everything settled down, the boat ride was pretty smooth and took about an hour.

-When you arrive on the ferry, it is a short bus ride (on an old school bus) to one of the five beaches.
+When you arrive on the ferry from NYC, it is a short bus ride (on an old school bus) to one of the five beaches.
 If you prefer, you can rent bikes right where you get off the ferry.
 A few of my friends rented bikes and then met us at the beach.
-We went to the closest beach, Lot D. There is even a nude beach – Gunnison.
-We will talk more about nude beaches in a later post.
+We went to the closest beach, Lot D. If you want to visit multiple beaches during your time in Sandy Hook, the bus runs throughout the day.

-A Day at the Beach
+A Day at the Sandy Hook Beach

-We took the first boat out in the morning (8:00am on weekends and holidays) and grabbed a spot by the water and close to the lifeguard stand.
-The lifeguards here are serious, we saw them doing exercises like push ups and running on the beach.
+We took the first boat out in the morning (8:00 am on weekends and holidays) and grabbed a spot by the water and close to the lifeguard stand.
+The lifeguards here are serious, we saw them doing exercises like push-ups and running on the beach.
 They also made sure to keep some empty space around them just in case of an emergency.

 The day we picked, the weather was perfect.
 Not too hot and lots of sun.
 There were umbrellas that you could rent there for $10 (chairs also), so that is a good option for those that sunburn easily.
 The day was so clear we could actually see the skyline of New York City from the beach.
-It was very faint so we couldn’t capture it in a picture unfortunately.
+It was very faint so we couldn’t capture it in a picture, unfortunately.

 As far as food goes, you can pack a picnic and/or eat from the food trucks that are there.
 We had the pulled pork grilled cheese sandwich from Hog Heaven and while it might not be the healthiest lunch, it was very tasty.
 There were a few different options, so don’t worry about going hungry.
 We also brought wine in a thermos and it surprisingly stayed cold.

-The Ferry Back
+The Sandy Hook Ferry Back to NYC

-Don’t worry though – the ferry holds a lot more people on it then you would expect.
-We could not get seats upstairs on the ferry back, so we sat inside and actually had a short nap.
+Don’t worry though – the ferry holds a lot more people then you would expect.
+We could not get seats upstairs on the ferry from Sandy Hook to NYC, so we sat inside and actually had a short nap.
 The ferry stops at E 35th St first on the way home, so the trip back was even faster.

 - Bring cash for food trucks, umbrella, and chairs.